jogrue/socmedhelpeRs/README.md

 # RfacebookHelperFunctions
-This is an R package that includes functions to get updates for Facebook pages with [Rfacebook](https://github.com/pablobarbera/Rfacebook) and for Twitter feeds with [TwitteR](https://github.com/geoffjentry/twitteR).
+This is an R package with functions to retrieve updates from Facebook pages with [Rfacebook](https://github.com/pablobarbera/Rfacebook) and from Twitter feeds with [TwitteR](https://github.com/geoffjentry/twitteR).

 ATTENTION: Facebook does not work anymore for me.
 Because of Facebook's API